stijnmoreels/Node.js-Abstraction/README.md

 Abstraction is always a challenge for developers & software designers.
 The abstraction way of looking at software is often forgotten, and that's whay it's always a good practice to keep abstraction in mind.

 With this example in mind, you can create a scalable application with just ONE Generic Model Module and ONE Generic Repository Module.
+It will not only give the team a greater understanding of what is going on in the Backend, it certainly will increase the readability of your code.

 ### Generic Model
 Generic Abstract Model with flexible schema injection (name of the model as argument).